mororo18/educational-braille-keyboard/README.md

 Usage
 ------
 The six front buttons represents a custom braille cell that can be written by changing the state (on/off) of the buttons.
 The 'confirm' button, at the top, takes this current cell and makes that the sound of the corresponding character be emitted.
+And the push button, on the side, changes the input mode between *Alphabetical*, *Numeric* and *Punctuation*.

 ![Usage](/imgs/example.jpg)

-_The cells above represent the letter 'A'._
+_The cells above represents the letter 'A' in the Alphabetical Mode, and represents the number '1' in the Numeric Mode._

 Schematics and Components
 --------------------------